mikeagun/krb-test/README.md

 Passwords:
 - master key password: none
 - kerberos passwords: pass
-- ssh-server local user account passwords: password

-Kerberos principles created:
+Kerberos principles:
-- these are in addition to the default ones created by default
+- these are in addition to the ones created automatically
 - all created in KRB-TEST realm
 - **admin/admin** - kerberos admin user
   - password is "pass"
 - **healthcheck** - used in docker healthcheck to verify kdc is working
-- **host/ssh-server.krb-test** - ssh server kerberos key
+- **host/sshd.krb-test** - ssh server kerberos key
   - kdc init script creates key at `krb-test-kdc:/sshserver.keytab`
-- **sshuser** - ssh user for testing key file auth (also has local account on ssh-server)
+- **sshuser** - ssh user for testing key file auth (has local account on sshd)
   - kdc init script creates key at `krb-test-kdc:/sshuser.keytab`
-- **sshuserpass** - ssh user for testing password auth (also has local account on ssh-server)
+- **sshuserpass** - ssh user for testing password auth (has local account on sshd)
   - principle password is "pass"

 File Paths: